 Lump sum withdrawals

-Taking lump sums and your 25% tax-free cash
+Taking lump sums and your 25% tax-free cash from your pension

 Unlimited lump sum withdrawals

 You can take as many lump sums from your pension as you like.
 You may also see these referred to as uncrystallised fund pension lump sums or UFPLS for short.
 Any withdrawals in excess of your 25% tax-free amount will be taxed as regular income.
 Ex-Pensions Minister Steve Webb famously said that you could technically withdraw your whole pension fund in one go to buy a Lamborghini!